Flau'jae Johnson: Professional career

+WNBA

+Seattle Storm (2026–present)

+On April 13, 2026, Johnson was selected with the eight overall pick in the 2026 WNBA draft by the Golden State Valkyries.
+That same night, Johnson was traded from the Valkyries to the Seattle Storm, in exchange for Marta Suárez (16th pick overall) along with a 2028 second-round pick.

 National team career

 On June 19, 2025, Johnson was named to team USA's roster for the 2025 FIBA Women's AmeriCup.
 During the tournament she averaged 4.3 points, 3.3 rebounds and 1.0 assists per game and won a gold medal.